 Best Front alternative for teams offering email and phone support.

 For teams looking for help desk functionality, Freshdesk is worth looking into.
 Freshdesk helps you manage email and social (Facebook and Twitter) communications all in a single inbox.

 You’re also able to build out a knowledge base for FAQ content, connect to other software using apps in their marketplace, use their iOS and Android mobile apps, and do some automations like email routing and assignment to improve productivity.

-Freshdesk also offers a few more features like advanced reporting and the ability to send satisfaction surveys when an issue is closed, but these two features are only offered on their higher-tiered plans.
+Freshdesk also offers a few more features like advanced reporting, chatbots, and the ability to send satisfaction surveys when an issue is closed, but these features are only offered on their higher-tiered plans.

-Price: Free plan available.
-Paid plans starting at $15/agent per month.
+Price: Free trial and plan available.
+Paid plans start at $15/agent per month.

 Best Front alternative for enterprise companies.

 Zendesk is one of the most recognizable names in customer support software.
 Though most think of them for larger teams due to the cost and complexity of onboarding the tool, they do offer non-enterprise level plans.

 Zendesk helps you resolve issues over email, social, phone, and chat.
 You can also build out a knowledge base or use their apps for things like adding a chatbot.
 Zendesk even offers more advanced features like AI and customizable analytics dashboards, though those are limited to their higher-cost plans.

 Price: Free trial available.
 Plans start at $19/agent per month.

 For teams looking for a multifunction support and project management tool, Missive could be a good option.
 It’s basically a blend of a shared inbox, live chat, and project management software.
 You can also manage social media messages, though not all social media platforms are included (Twitter is an additional charge).

-Price: Free plan available.
-Paid plans starting at $13/user per month.
+Price: Free trial and plan available.
+Paid plans start at $14/user per month.

 Best Front alternative for Slack power users.